 About the Unity Party of America

 The Unity Party of America was founded on November 4, 2004.
 This Centrist national political party now covers 40 States — latest State: Wyoming — is officially recognized at the State level as a result of successful Unity Party candidate petitions as well as at the Federal level (FEC # C00591313), and has fielded several 2020 candidates for all levels of Federal office.
-Its official website is www.unityparty.us.
+Its official and secure website is www.unityparty.us.

 This communication paid for by the United National Committee.
 Not authorized by any candidate or candidate’s committee.